yanfonseca/mytutorials/shell.md

     - grep '[pc]' filename.txt - REGEX

 * wc: *word count* - It counts the number of characters, words and lines in a file and uses -c, -w and -l.
-      - grep word filename.csv : wc -l - It prints the number of the lines that word seached is find.
+      - grep word filename.csv : wc -l - It prints the number of the lines that word searched is find.

 * sort:
    - sort filename.csv - Ascending alphabetical order.